SETIatHCRO/ATA-Utils/AttemplifierControl/README.md

 # AttemplifierControl

-Contains software to control the attenuators in the 8 channel gain control module for use at the Allen Telescope Array.
+Contains software to control the original Attemplifiers in the 8x dual channel IF gain control module for use at the Allen Telescope Array.

 ## attenuatorMain.py